 Frequently Asked Questions

 How can I enter the STEM Challenge?

 The Challenge is not open for entries at this time.

 When does the entry period run?

-The system will be open for entries beginning on February 7, 2017 and remain open for entries through May 1, 2017.
+The most recent Challenge cycle was open for entries from February 7, 2017 and remained open for entries through May 1, 2017.